rajarsheem/libsdae-autoencoder-tensorflow/README.md

   by P. Vincent, H. Larochelle, I. Lajoie, Y. Bengio and P. Manzagol (Journal of Machine Learning Research 11 (2010) 3371-3408)

 ### Contributing
 You are free to contribute by starting a pull request.
+Some suggestions are:
+* Variational Autoencoders
+* Recurrent Autoencoders.